Oscillations in the Tsallis income distribution

-Despite its empirical success, the Pareto power-law does not work for the overwhelmingly majority, and less rich, part of the population.
+Despite its empirical success, the Pareto power-law does not work for the overwhelmingly majority less rich part of the population.
 Namely, it only describes well the income data of those belonging to the narrow ``slice'' of the richest population.
-To consider the income data of the group composed by the less rich people, the method that has been used since shortly after Pareto's time is to fit the data by various other function, like the exponential, the log-normal, the gamma function, the Gompertz curve, as well as other ones \cite{k80,nm09,fnm10,ferrero2, nm13,cyc05}.
-There are also succesful approaches for analyzing the whole data range using less than simple functions with many parameters, but usually such approaches require four or more parameters in order to fit the entire distribution.
-In addition, these methodologies mean the assumption that societies are divided in two classes only: on one side the very rich, formed by about 1\% of the whole population, and on the other side the remaining 99\%.
-One basic problem of this metodology is the absence of the middle class, which certainly exists in between these two groups.
-In addition, the question remains of whether or not this class division is a real feature of societies or basically a mathematical artifact convenient for data fitting.
-Considering these objections, a simple function able to fit the entire income distribution which, at the same time, allows for various features to emerge at different income range is certainly preferable.
+To consider the income data of the group composed by the less rich people the method that has been used since shortly after Pareto's time is to fit the less rich data segment by various other functions, like the exponential, the log-normal, the gamma function, the Gompertz curve, as well as other ones \cite{k80,nm09, fnm10,ferrero2,nm13,cyc05,c5}.
+There are also successful approaches for analyzing the whole data range using less than simple functions with many parameters, but usually such approaches require four or more parameters in order to fit the entire distribution.
+In addition, using the two-fitting-functions methodology means assuming that societies are divided in two classes only: on one side the very rich, formed by about 1\% of the whole population, and on the other side the remaining 99\%.
+One basic problem of this methodology is the absence of a middle class, which certainly exists in between these two groups.
+In addition, the question remains of whether or not this class division is a real feature of societies, or basically a mathematical artifact convenient for data fitting.
+Considering these objections, a simple function able to fit the entire income distribution which, at the same time, allows for various features to emerge at different income range is certainly of high interest.